snowkit/snow/docs_src/lumen/md/api/lumen/types/TouchEvent.md

-#TouchEvent

-Information about a touch event\n\n`raw` : The raw event from the system, unmodified   \n`state` : The state this touch event is in   \n`timestamp` : The time in seconds when this touch event occurred, use for deltas   \n`touch_id` : The id of the touch that this event comes from, a finger id   \n`device_id` : The device id this touch comes from   \n`x` : The x position in the window of the touch event   \n`y` : The x position in the window of the touch event   \n`dx` : The delta x value of the touch event, if the state is `moving`   \n`dy` : The delta y value of the touch event, if the state is `moving`   \n`pressure` : The pressure value of the touch event, where available
+<h1>TouchEvent</h1>

+Information about a touch event

+`raw` : The raw event from the system, unmodified
+`state` : The state this touch event is in
+`timestamp` : The time in seconds when this touch event occurred, use for deltas
+`touch_id` : The id of the touch that this event comes from, a finger id
+`device_id` : The device id this touch comes from
+`x` : The x position in the window of the touch event
+`y` : The x position in the window of the touch event
+`dx` : The delta x value of the touch event, if the state is `moving`
+`dy` : The delta y value of the touch event, if the state is `moving`
+`pressure` : The pressure value of the touch event, where available

 ---